Ghana: Foundations of Global Health™

 Your Adventure is Just Around the Corner!

-Live steps away from the beach on Ghana’s southern coast, where most mornings you’ll wake up to the sights and sounds of fishermen.
-You can even join them in pulling in the nets!
-Explore outdoor markets and discover fruits, vegetables, clothing, fabrics and handmade crafts unique to this region of the world.
-You’ll also encounter history at the Keta Slave Fort, sing and drum as you cruise down the Volta River to the sea, take a cooking class on Ghanaian dishes and celebrate finishing your service project with a community bonfire on the beach.
+Live steps away from Ghana’s southern coast, where most mornings you’ll wake up to the sights and sounds of fishermen on the beach.
+Join them in pulling in the nets!
+Explore outdoor markets and discover fruits, vegetables, colorful fabrics and handmade crafts unique to this region of the world.
+No trip to Ghana is complete without a visit to its coastal slave forts, poignant reminders of a page of history that defined our modern world.
+Sing and drum as you cruise down the Volta River to the sea, take a cooking class on traditional dishes and celebrate finishing your service project with a community bonfire on the beach.

-The GLA Home Base is a cluster of simple beachfront guest rooms located near a fishing village on the southern coast of Ghana.
-It is approximately 2.5 hours from Accra, the capital city.
-Accommodations are basic, but clean and safe.
-Students will stay with roommates in gender-segregated rooms equipped with a fan.
+Home Base is a cluster of beachfront guest rooms in a well-appointed, enclosed lodge on the southern coast of Ghana.
+Students will stay with roommates in comfortable, gender-segregated rooms equipped with a fan.
 Bathrooms will be shared and have cold-water showers.
-Cool down after a day’s work in the large saltwater lagoon in front of Home Base!
+Cool down after a hard day’s work in the beautiful lagoon right in front of Home Base!

 Chat with Past Participants on Facebook